Blue Butterfly

 The Attainment

 One day a mother was sitting on the beach with her daughter watching the boys and young men dive.
 The daughter turned to her mother and said, “I too would like to dive!”
 The mother looked down at her daughter and seeing herself in her said, “When I was your age I too wanted to dive.”
 “Why, didn’t you?” asked the daughter.
-“In those days girls were not allowed too! ” said the mother.
+“In those days girls were not allowed! ” said the mother.
 “Is that what your going to say to me?” asked the daughter.
 “No,” said the mother, “if you want to learn how to dive, then you go right ahead and do it!”
 “Thanks mom!” said the daughter with great enthusiasm.

-The next day the young girl woke up early and went to where the young boys were training.
-She began to train with them.
-She noticed that the boys would train in pairs.
-At first she could not understand why, but in time she would learn the value in doing so.
-At first, the boys were reluctant to have her amongst them.
-But in time, when they saw how hard she worked she earned their respect and they let her train with them.
-Each morning for three months she trained with them.
-Then one day one of the boys approached her and said that if she would like they would train together.
+Then one day one of the boys approached the young girl and said that if she would like they could train together.
 She was surprised that he had asked her for he was the best diver in their age group.
 She agreed.
-The training became real intensified after that.
+The training intensified after that.
 Many times she thought about quitting, and to her surprise found that on many occasions so did her partner.
-Each time one felt this way, they would talk and work it through.
+Each time when either one felt this way, they would talk and work it through.

-Things were never quite the same in the small fishing village after that.
-Everyone would turn out to watch the young girl dive.
-As the days went by and with each dive the young girl improved.
-One day she found herself diving from half way up the cliff.
-She had surpassed many of the boys.
-Many people were surprised that she had gone as far as she had, but she was a determined and brave young girl.
+Many people were surprised that the young girl had lasted in the training program as long as she had, but she was a determined and brave young girl.
 She found that the dive in itself was a small portion of the event.
 The daily physical and mental training was the real challenge.
 The climb to the diving perches alone was a feat in itself.
 Each time she dove from a new high point she was testing her courage and her competence.
-She learnt real quick not to be hasty and rush it.
+She learnt very quickly not to be hasty and rush it.
 A few painful belly flops taught her to go slow and to do it right.
-The ocean waves would smash hard up against the cliff walls and occasionally someone upon a poor dive would be seriously hurt.
+The ocean waves would smash hard up against the cliff walls and occasionally someone diving would be seriously injured.
 One day after a bad dive her training partner had to pull her out of the water and up onto the beach.
 A month later, she had to do the same for him.

 Blue Butterfly

-Timothy E. Stevenson 1995©
+Timothy E. Stevenson 1995© Last revised: October 10, 2014

 www.Upoet.com